Spanish prime-ministerial transition: Acting prime minister

 The acting prime minister is the head of government that remains in office until the next prime minister is sworn in or the current acting prime minister is re-elected.
 The acting prime minister does not have to be an outgoing prime minister, however, its powers are limited by the Constitution.

 Outgoing prime minister

 The outgoing prime minister not presenting for re-election remains in office in a caretaker capacity until their successor is sworn in.
 However, his powers are limited because his official term finished the day that he convoked the general election.
-In this way, many decisions are reserved for an full-capacity prime minister.
+In this way, many decisions are reserved for a full-capacity prime minister.

 An example of this was the 2011 general election, when outgoing prime minister José Luis Rodríguez Zapatero did not run for re-election and he took care of the office until the newly appointed prime minister, Mariano Rajoy, was sworn in.